Conforming Loan Limit

 High-Cost Areas

 The FHFA designates high-cost areas at the county or metropolitan statistical area level.
 These designations reflect local median home values and allow borrowers in expensive markets to access conforming loan pricing at higher loan amounts.
 Alaska, Hawaii, Guam, and the U.S. Virgin Islands have their own baseline limits set at 150% of the standard baseline .
-Borrowers can look up the conforming loan limit for any county through the FHFA's online lookup tool.
+This allows borrowers in expensive markets to stay in conforming pricing instead of being pushed into jumbo loans with higher rates and stricter requirements.
+Borrowers can look up the conforming loan limit for any county through the FHFA online lookup tool.